mccurdyc/crain/README.md

 the opinions that I currently hold, in the form of templates that can be shared and used by others or minimally, be used as a reference.
 While these opinions are my own, they have absolutely been influenced by the work of others.

+Additionally, the current templates are pretty focused on the Go programming language since that is my primary general-purpose programming language.

 ### Non-goals